-Katy joined the Foundation in January 2020.
-Working with the Board of Directors, staff and partners, she is responsible for strategic planning, program development, finance and budgeting, and implementing the Foundation’s programs and mission.
-Prior to joining the Foundation, she worked at King County Parks, serving for ten years as the Deputy Director and Interim Director.
+Prior to joining the Foundation, Katy worked at King County Parks, serving for ten years as the Deputy Director and Interim Director.
 Her previous experience included work in the nonprofit and public sectors in programs, donor relations and finance.
-Katy has joint masters degrees from the University of Washington in International Studies and Public Affairs, and a B.A. from Columbia University in Russian.
+Katy has joint Master’s degrees from the University of Washington in International Studies and Public Affairs, and a B.A. from Columbia University in Russian.

-Carol joined the Foundation part-time in July 2013.
-Her responsibilities include strategic communications and leading the Henry M. Jackson Leadership Fellows Program and the Jackson Fellows Network.
-Prior to joining the Foundation, Carol was president and founder of the Foundation for Russian-American Economic Cooperation (FRAEC) a nonprofit organization that for 22 years advanced U.S.-Russia business and community relations.
-Carol also had a successful career as a consultant and public speaker conducting training courses in marketing, customer service and sales for organizations throughout the U.S., Canada and Europe.
-She is the author of two books – Marketing Your Service and Professional Selling, both published by Self-Counsel Press.
-Carol continues to consult part-time for nonprofit organizations.
+Carol’s responsibilities include leading the Jackson Leadership Fellows Program and strategic communications.
+Before joining the Foundation, she was president and founder of the Foundation for Russian-American Economic Cooperation (FRAEC), a nonprofit advancing U.S.-Russia business and community relations.
+Previously, she had a career as a consultant and public speaker, conducting training courses in marketing, customer service, and sales.
+She is the author of two books – Marketing Your Service and Professional Selling.
 She has a B.A. from the University of Washington in Far Eastern and Slavic Studies, with an emphasis on Russia.